MetaMask/action-require-additional-reviewer/README.md

 6. Squash & Merge the release.

    - This should trigger the [`action-publish-release`](https://github.com/MetaMask/action-publish-release) workflow to tag the final release commit and publish the release on GitHub.

-7. Publish the release on npm.

-   - Be very careful to use a clean local environment to publish the release, and follow exactly the same steps used during CI.
-   - Use `npm publish --dry-run` to examine the release contents to ensure the correct files are included.
-Compare to previous releases if necessary (e.g. using `https://unpkg.com/browse/[package name]@[package version]/`).
-   - Once you are confident the release contents are correct, publish the release using `npm publish`.
+Since this repository is a GitHub Action, this completes the release process.
+     - Note that the shorthand major version tag is automatically updated when the release PR is merged.
+See [`publish-release.yml`](https://github.com/MetaMask/action-require-additional-reviewer/blob/main/.github/workflows/publish-release.yml) for details.